 Cool products that I have not tested

-Lion Energy Safari ME is an all in one solution for portable power and could be a good fit for a small RV power needs, or perhaps as an emergency backup.
+Lion Energy Safari ME is an all-in-one solution for portable power and could be a good fit for small RV power needs, or perhaps as an emergency backup.
 It has a built-in inverter to turn DC from its built-in battery to AC power.
 It can run small electrical loads when normal utility-based power is not available.
-This product could replace a portable generator for construction (remember to recharge it often) and would be ideal anyplace that you need portable silent power.
+This product could replace a portable generator for construction (remember to recharge it often) and would be ideal anyplace where you need portable silent power.

 It has a built-in solar charge controller rated for up to 600 watts.
 Or you can recharge it using AC power.
 One of the possible applications is to store and then extend generator power for longer periods after the generator is shut off.

 Lion Energy Cub JC is a spare battery jump starter with a few options.
 In this case, you also have a small compressor to fill tires and a built-in flashlight.
 This is one of the things you carry so that you have options when life’s unexpected problems crop up.

 One of the cool things is that you can recharge the cub from either AC or DC.